 Land, building and equipment that is withdrawn from use, or has no reasonable prospect of being recovered through use or sale, are regularly identified and written off.
+Current year additions are amortized at half of the normal rate.
 The assets' residual values, depreciation methods and useful lives are reviewed, and adjusted if appropriate, at each reporting date.